John Bastwick

-John Bastwick (1593–1654) was an English Puritan physician and controversial writer.
+John Bastwick (1593–1654) was an English Puritan, physician and controversial writer.
 He was punished for his sedition and this included having his ears removed.
-He was supported by petitions from his wife Susanna Bestwick.
+He was supported by petitions from his wife Susanna Bastwick.

 Early life

-He was born at Writtle, Essex.
+Bastwick was born at Writtle, Essex.
 He entered Emmanuel College, Cambridge, on 19 May 1614, but remained there only a very short time, and left the university without a degree.
 He travelled and served for a time as a soldier, probably in the Dutch army.
 He then studied medicine abroad, and took the degree of M.D. at Padua.
 Back in England in 1623, he settled at Colchester, where he practised as a physician.

 Career

-He was a Latin stylist, and began a career as controversial with Latin works.
+Bastwick was a Latin stylist, and began a career as a controversialist with Latin works.
 In 1634 he published in the Netherlands two anti-Catholic Latin treatises: Elenchus Religionis Papisticae, an answer to a Catholic called Richard Short; and Flagellum Pontificis, an argument in favour of Presbyterianism.
-The latter came under the notice of William Laud.
+The latter came to the notice of William Laud.
 He had Bastwick brought before the Court of High Commission, where he was convicted of a "scandalous libel", was condemned to pay a fine of £1,000 and costs, and was imprisoned in the Gatehouse Prison adjoining Westminster Abbey until he should recant.
 In 1636 Bastwick published Πράξεις τῶν επισκόπων, sive Apologeticus ad Praesules Anglicanos, written in the Gatehouse against the high commission court.